sisoe24/Nuke-Tools/README.md

 A bunch of Nuke related operations that will facilitate writing code for Nuke.

-> This is primarily companion extension for: NukeServerSocket ([Nukepedia](http://www.nukepedia.com/python/misc/nukeserversocket), [Git](https://github.com/sisoe24/NukeServerSocket)) Some features will only work when the server inside Nuke is active.
+> This is primarily a companion extension for: [NukeServerSocket](#nukeserversocket).
+Some features will only work when the server inside Nuke is active.

 ## Features